 You can buy both books through the links above from our affiliate Amazon, download the ebooks, or visit your local indie bookstore.
 Then, let’s talk!

-Join us October 22, 2019 at 9pm ET for our live book club chat about raising activist kids.
+Join us Weds October 23, 2019 at 9pm ET [note new date] for our live book club chat about raising activist kids.
 Details and discussion guide below!

 While you’re grabbing the book, maybe pick up a fresh bottle of wine to enjoy during our chat?